ap--/python-seabreeze/README.md

 **IF LINUX:**
 you need to install the udev rules from [here](misc/10-oceanoptics.rules).
 These give all users access to connected usb spectrometers and are required, so that you can access the spectrometers via libusb as a user without root privileges.
-Download and copy this file to `/etc/udev/rules.d/` and run `sudo udevadm --reload-rules`.
+Download and copy this file to `/etc/udev/rules.d/` and run `sudo udevadm control --reload-rules`.
 Replug your spectrometer.

 **IF OSX:**
 You're all set.
 It should already work.